Keith Barr (businessman)

 Keith Barr (born July 16, 1970) is an American businessman.
-He was the chief executive of InterContinental Hotels Group until July 2023, when he was succeeded by Elie W. Maalouf.
-Barr left IHG to return to the US.
+He is chief executive officer and president of CarMax, the nation's largest used-car retailer.

-Early life and education
+Personal life and education

 Born in Boston, Barr was educated at Saint Sebastian's School in Needham, Massachusetts, and has a degree from Cornell University's School of Hotel Administration, where he was a member of Sigma Alpha Epsilon social fraternity.